graalvm/graalvm-demos/graalpy-install-package/README.md

     ```bash
     ./target/package-graalpy
     ```
-    Because the application is using AWT, you still need to set the `JAVA_HOME` environment variable to a valid JDK distribution, so that AWT can load resources that are shipped with the JDK.
+    Because the application uses AWT, you need to set the value of the `JAVA_HOME` environment variable to a valid JDK distribution, so that AWT can load resources that are shipped with the JDK.

 See the [pom.xml](./pom.xml) file for configuration details.